Shangchen: Date

 The oldest artefact-bearing layer at the site was dated at 2.12 million years ago, while the youngest was dated to 1.26 million years, indicating that the site was occupied (not necessarily continuously) for 850,000 years.

-Some of the tools were found with bone fragments of animals including deer and bovines.
+Some of the supposed tools were found with bone fragments of animals including deer and bovines.
 Even older remains may still lie undiscovered, as the deepest layers at Shangchen are inaccessible as of 2018 because the area is "actively farmed".

-The findings are highly significant as they represent one of the earliest evidence of Homo outside Africa after Masol(fr) in India, surpassing Dmanisi in the Caucasus region of Georgia, which was the previously known oldest Lower Paleolithic site outside Africa, dating to 1.85 million years ago.
+The findings are potentially highly significant as, according to the authors of the study, they may represent one of the earliest evidence of hominins outside Africa after Masol(fr) in India (the Masol finds are controversial as well), surpassing Dmanisi in the Caucasus region of Georgia, which is the oldest confirmed Lower Paleolithic site outside Africa, dating to 1.85 million years ago.

 It is also older than the Yuanmou Man, the oldest hominin fossils found in East Asia, dating to 1.7 million years.

 As the Shangchen site lacks volcanic minerals which are abundant in African sites, the study dated the sediments using the paleomagnetism method.

 The authors of the study argue that a natural origin of the claimed artefacts is ruled out as Shangchen and its immediate vicinity have no known ancient rivers, which might have carved natural rocks into shapes resembling human-made tools.